tsfpga/tsfpga/doc/sphinx/build.rst

 TCL files
 _________
 This module has a sub-folder ``tcl`` which contains pinning and a block design.
-The block design, which is added to the :class:`.VivadoProject` is a TCL source is simply represented using it's path.
+The block design, which is added to the :class:`.VivadoProject` as a TCL source is simply represented using it's path.
 The pinning on the other hand, which is used as a constraint in Vivado, must be represented using the :class:`.Constraint` class.